ief015/open-konstruktor/SAVE-STRINGS.md

-# KOHCTPYKTOP design save data findings
+# KOHCTPYKTOP Design save string format

 All values formatted as `code` are hexidecimal.
 Data is little-endian.